davidlaprade/davidlaprade.github.io/_posts/2019-02-01-my-biggest-doubt-about-btc.md

 coins](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html).
 Obviously, many of these addresses are controlled by the same entities.
-Which is to say that these entities own enough coins that it would probably cause them great distress to think they were at risk of losing them.
+Which is to say that these entities own enough coins that it would probably cause them great distress to think they were at risk of losing them.<sup>2</sup>

-If either of these claims seems controversial, or doubtful, check out my footnote for more details.<sup>1</sup> I think most people would agree with them, though, so I won't say more here.
+If either of these claims seems controversial, or doubtful, check out my footnotes for more details.
+I think most people would agree with them, though, so I won't say more here.

 ### 2. Bitcoin Will Be Successfully Attacked